Campus Safety and Security

 We are committed to providing a safe learning and work environment and information on available resources for students and employees should the need arise.

-If you have any questions or comments about the information provided please contact any of the following: Office of Student and Alumni Services, Campus Operations, Human Resources or the Security Officer on duty in the lobby of the Catherine Filene Shouse Building.
+If you have any questions or comments about the information provided please contact any of the following: Office of Student and Alumni Services, Campus Services, Human Resources or the Security Officer on duty in the lobby of the Catherine Filene Shouse Building.

 Emergency Preparedness Plan